Marketing best practices and common pitfalls from the experts: Inbound 2018

 Content best practices

 Do talk openly about the negatives or hard questions related to your product or services: Nowadays, if people want the content – they will find it.
 So if you simply provide them with it, they won’t have to go searching elsewhere.
-This approach also gives customers the impression that your company is open, honest, and focussed on helping them no matter what their problem may be.
+This approach also gives customers the impression that your company is open, honest, and focused on helping them no matter what their problem may be.

 Don’t just share a statistic, share a story: This will make it stick with the audience far better than numbers alone thanks to the emotional connection they create.
 As well as being more memorable, research has also shown that it improves the level of positive action too.